masukuapi/masuku-lib/README.md

     gunicorn -b 0.0.0.0:8000 main:app
     ```

-alternatively, you can run the server using the Flask development server:
+Alternatively, you can run the server using the Flask development server:

 ```sh
 python main.py
 ```

-Alternatively, you can pull the Docker image from Docker Hub and run it:
+You can also pull the Docker image from Docker Hub and run it:

 ```sh
 docker pull glitchyi/masuku:latest